ERC-BPGC/handbook/CONTRIBUTION.md

 git push
 ```

 After this all you have to do is [open a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+Here, we have set up an automated test to see if the docs in the PR build, so make sure your contribution passes that.

-One of the team will review it, suggest any changes if requires and finally merge your contribution to the `master` branch of the handbook.
+One of the team will review your PR, suggest any changes if requires and finally merge your contribution to the `master` branch of the handbook.

+Since, we are using a GitHub Action to deploy the docs, whenever there are any updates to the `master` branch, the website will be automatically updated.